attack-monkey/flat-code-guide/README.md

 This is actually very different to if / else / switch which execute blocks of code conditionally based on conditions.
 This is where things get messy - and what flat tries to avoid.

-## The Middle Way

-Jumping to a completely functional language like haskell might be awesome for purity, but doesn't exactly work on the browser.
-In saying that Elm is functional and designed for the browser - and there are plenty of other projects out there too.
-Flat however is just javascript / typescript, written with flat principles in mind.
-It accepts some risk that developers may bend the rules - but hopes that other more enlightened folk may guide the way.
-It might just breed some better developers along the way.

 ## The Rules

 Only use `if`, when calling a function conditonally...